diasurgical/devilutionX/docs/privacy.md

 ### ZeroTier

-By connecting to the ZeroTier network you allow ZeroTier to see you ISP IP address.
+By connecting to the ZeroTier network you allow ZeroTier to see your ISP IP address.